23 Aromatic Low Carb Keto Indian Recipes To Tempt Your Tastebuds

 This easy-to-make soup is another delicious way to get more vegetables into your ketogenic diet.
 It is a very easy recipe to make and can be changed from a mild flavor to a spicy one with little effort.

 Even though these Indian spiced lamb chops need to marinade for a few hours, they are well worth the wait.
 They are tender, juicy and so full of flavor.
-In order to avoid dairy, use coconut yogurt instead of Greek yogurt in this recipe.
+Serve with cauliflower rice or your favorite greens.